ROHAN0011/Microsoft-Future-Ready-Talent-Internship-Project/README.md

 ### Problem Statement/Opportunity :
-An e-commerce company wants to build a sample Front End prototype website for their business as the online shopping industry has been growing at an incredible rate, and so have ecommerce challenges.
-To build a whole website they have chosen Azure Cloud Platform.
-Build a website that have: Home Page, Product detail Page, Cart, Product Category Page, Checkout Page along with FAQ Bot deployed on Website for customers help.
+An e-commerce enterprise seeks to create a sample Front End prototype website in response to the rapid growth of the online shopping sector and the emerging challenges in the realm of ecommerce.
+They have opted for the Azure Cloud Platform to accomplish this goal.
+The envisioned website will encompass essential components such as a Home Page, Product Detail Page, Cart, Product Category Page, and Checkout Page.
+To enhance customer support, the website will also feature a deployed FAQ Bot, designed to provide assistance and address queries promptly.
+This comprehensive website aims to streamline the online shopping experience, catering to the diverse needs of customers and contributing to the company's growth in the digital marketplace.

 ### Project Description :
-Core Idea of Project is to build an sample prototype E-Commerce Website with FAQ Bot for a business company with the help of HTML, CSS, JAVASCRIPT, BOOTSTRAP.
-The business-to-consumer aspect of product commerce (e-commerce) is the most visible business use of the World Wide Web.
-The primary goal of sample prototype an e-commerce site is to sell goods online with solving problems of customer speedily via FAQ Bot .
-This project deals with developing an e-commerce website for Online Product Sale.
-It provides the user with a catalog of different product available for purchase in the store.
-In order to facilitate online purchase a shopping cart is provided to the user.
-We are using Azure Technologies with GitHub to complete this project.
+The main objective of this project is to create a sample prototype E-Commerce Website integrated with a sophisticated FAQ Bot for a business company.
+The website will be developed using popular web technologies such as HTML, CSS, JavaScript, and Bootstrap.
+Leveraging the power of the World Wide Web, the focus will be on the business-to-consumer aspect of e-commerce, which has become the forefront of online commerce.

+The primary goal of the prototype website is to offer a seamless online shopping experience to customers, providing them with an extensive catalog of products available for purchase.
+The website's core functionality will revolve around enabling customers to browse and select from a wide array of products, adding them to a virtual shopping cart for convenient online purchasing.

+To enhance customer support and address queries efficiently, the website will feature an intelligent FAQ Bot.
+This AI-powered chatbot will be capable of swiftly resolving customer issues, providing quick answers to common questions, and offering personalized assistance.

+Throughout the development process, Azure Technologies will be employed, leveraging its scalable and reliable cloud platform capabilities.
+Additionally, the project's source code will be managed using GitHub, ensuring version control and collaboration among team members.

+In summary, this project aims to create an exemplary E-Commerce Website prototype that not only facilitates online product sales but also prioritizes customer satisfaction through the integration of an advanced FAQ Bot.
+With a user-friendly interface and seamless functionality, this website will cater to the growing demands of the online shopping industry and showcase the potential of modern web technologies in the world of e-commerce.

 ### Primary Azure Technology :